-There is also a risk that the borrowed securities cannot be returned within the given deadline.
+There is also the risk that the borrowed securities cannot be returned within the given deadline.
 In this case, the borrower is obliged to compensate in full for any losses suffered as a result of the recovery of the security.

-e) Depositary risks
+e) depositary risks

-Depositary risk refers to the possibility of loss or lack of access to the Fund's securities deposited with a depositary as a result of insolvency, negligence or malicious action on the part of the depositary and any sub-depositaries.
+Depositary risk refers to the possibility of loss of the Fund's securities deposited with a depositary as a result of insolvency, sanctions, negligence or malicious action on the part of the depositary and any sub-depositaries.

-f) Legal risks
+f) legal risks

-Legal risks may arise from changes in the legal framework and/or regulatory requirements for the Fund's Management Companies.
+Legal risks may arise from changes in the legal framework and/or regulatory requirements for the Fund's Management Company.
 In the event of the realisation of collateral, legal risks may also arise from the relevant insolvency law.

-1.6.12 Sustainability risks
+1.6.11 Sustainability risks